zendesk/sunshine-conversations-web/UPGRADE.md

 SupportKit is now Smooch!

-To reflect this transition, we bumped up the major version to 2.0.
-We introduced a lot of breaking changes in the internals of the library to let it hit our brand new public API.
+With Smooch, the internals of the SDK have changed.
+It is now using our [public API](http://docs.supportkit.io/rest/) and as such we've bumped the major version to 2.0.

 ## CDN